michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - n: the process of becoming mildewed
 - n: loose soil rich in organic matter
 ### Family
-mould: moulded, moulding, moulds, mouldy, remould+;moulding: mouldings;mouldy: mouldier, mouldiest;remould: remoulded, remoulding, remoulds
+- mould: moulded, moulding, moulds, mouldy, remould+
+- moulding: mouldings
+- mouldy: mouldier, mouldiest
+- remould: remoulded, remoulding, remoulds
 ### Examples
 - Mould agreed with that assessment, and said he was confident of a production date in the 1590s.
 - Another meta-fictional thriller in the mould of The Ghost Writer, this one stars Eva Green as a writer who becomes involved with an obsessive admirer.